Complexity phase transitions in instantaneous quantum polynomial-time circuits

-where $Z_i$ is the Pauli-Z matrix acting on $i$-th qubit and $Z_{\neg i} = \prod_{k \neq i} Z_k$ is a product of $Z$ gates besides $i$.
-We always sample $\{\theta_i\}$ from the uniform distribution $\mathcal{U}_{[-\pi, \pi]}$ but two body interactions $\{\phi_{i,j}\}$ are turned on with a probability $q$, i.e. for each pair $(i,j)$, we set $\phi_{ij} = \Theta(q-\tilde{q}) \tilde{\phi}_{ij}$ where $\Theta(x)$ is the Heavyside step function, $\tilde{q}$ is a random sample from $\mathcal{U}_{[0,1]}$, and $\tilde{\phi}_{ij}$ is randomly sampled from $\mathcal{U}_{[-\pi, \pi]}$.
-Thus the diagonal gate only contains $N-1$ body interactions when $q=0$ whereas it also has $2$-body terms when $q>0$.
-We use $N-1$ body interactions instead of the conventional $1$ body terms ($Z_i$s) of IQP circuits~\cite{bremner2016average}.
-This choice ensures that the output stats are always entangled, which makes classifying of phases via the entanglement spectrum \cite{pal2010many} meaningful.
-Even though this setup changes the entanglement properties of the output states, the sampling complexity remains the same.
-This follows from a simple relation between $p(x)$ and the output distribution of the IQP circuit with identical parameters:
+We always sample $\{\theta_i\}$ from the uniform distribution $\mathcal{U}_{[0, 2\pi]}$ but two body interactions $\{\phi_{i,j}\}$ are only turned on with a probability $q$, i.e., for each pair $(i,j)$, we set $\phi_{ij} = \Theta(q-\tilde{q}) \tilde{\phi}_{ij}$ where $\Theta(x)$ is the Heavyside step function, $\tilde{q}$ is a random sample from $\mathcal{U}_{[0,1]}$, and $\tilde{\phi}_{ij}$ is randomly sampled from $\mathcal{U}_{[0, 2\pi]}$.
+In other words, the two-body interaction terms are chosen using the Erd\H{o}s-R\'{e}nyi random graph~\cite{erdHos1960evolution}.
+Formally, the Erd\H{o}s-R\'{e}nyi $G(N,q)$ is defined for $N$ vertices, and each unique pair of vertices $(i, j)$ are connected by an edge with probability $q$.
+Thus the diagonal gate contains only single-qubit gates when $q=0$, whereas it also has $2$-qubit gates when $q>0$.
+As the Erd\H{o}s-R\'{e}nyi random graph shows phase transitions in its connectedness~\cite{erdHos1960evolution} and treewidth~\cite{lee2012rank}, it is natural to expect that IQP circuits over the random graph also show several phases in their properties.